pwachira/fhir-search-count/README.md

 - TODO:
  - complete creating all adapters.
 Currently only searching 8 resource types.
  - Add a middle step to save only needed 3 fields (resource ids, subject, referenxes) in a table to bypass expensive deserialization during the actual search.
- - Implement a taskexecutor to allow multithreaded search to improve performance